G1_DinoLab_Ebook

 1. Fill in the missing numbers.

-3. Write down the neighboring numbers.
+3. Write down the neighbouring numbers.

 4. Recall the number names and match them.

 5. Form 8 two-digit numbers from the given words.
+One is done for you.

 7. How many objects are there?